Wh1t3Rh1n0/edc/README.md

 ## Notes on use

 - Portable files need to be renamed after download to make them work.
 Just change the `-` to a `.`.
+    - `rename-all.bat` is included in the `portable` folder to quickly rename them all at once.